vincentntang/vincentntang.com/content/posts/20220211-retaining-talent/index.md

 At another firm I've worked at, I've had the complete opposite experience.
 Good benefits, salary, and transparency through the org in how they make money, and things I can do to help the company succeed.

-When upper management creates this level of transparency, you in turn can't help but do the same too.
+**When upper management creates this level of transparency, you in turn can't help but do the same too**.
 This creates mutual trust on both ends, but it usually starts from the top.

 When I formed [TampaDevs](https://tampadevs.com), I did this same principle.
 I wrote down everything I did.
 Basically created notes on how to run the organization if I weren't present, or just had to hand off everything to someone else to run.